wangkaihong/BiSIDA/README.md

 # BiSIDA: Bidirectional Style-induced Domain Adaptation
 Pytorch implementation for "Consistency Regularization with High-dimensional Non-adversarial Source-guided Perturbation for Unsupervised Domain Adaptation in Segmentation" accepted by AAAI-2021.

-Our bidirectional style-induced domain adaptation employs consistency regularization to efficiently exploit information from the unlabeled target domain dataset, requiring only a simple ****neural style transfer**** model.
+Our Bidirectional Style-Induced Domain Adaptation (BiSIDA) employs consistency regularization to efficiently exploit information from the unlabeled target domain dataset, requiring only a simple ****neural style transfer**** model.

 BiSIDA aligns domains by:
 * transferring source images into the style of target images for supervised learning;